Culturally humble integrative primary care.

 -

-Facilitate client access to community resources, including locating housing, food, recreational activities, clothing, school programs, vocational opportunities or services, providers to teach life skills, relevant mental health services; and assist client to develop natural resources and make contact with social networks.
+Facilitate client access to community resources, including locating housing, food, recreational activities, clothing, school programs, vocational and employment opportunities, relevant mental health services, and more.

 -